rktrlng/arm-toolchain-build-scripts/README.md

    - home: http://www.yagarto.org/
    - source: http://sourceforge.net/projects/yagarto/

-The target is arm-none-eabi, and gcc is built with the following multilibs:
+The target is arm-none-eabi, and gcc is built with the following multilibs (arm-none-eabi-gcc --print-multi-lib):

     .;
     thumb;@mthumb